kleviscipi/design/README.md

 # Design, your first app Android :)

-This ap is very simple.
+This app is very simple.
 Begginers on android studio can understand very weel this app.

 #Examples